alcionai/corso/website/blog/2023-4-10-incrementals-pt2.md

 third checks use dynamically generated expected paths to implement operations that act on subtrees of the hierarchy instead of individual folders.
-Moving `folder4` to be a subfolder of `folder1` (and `folder5` to be a subsubfolder of `folder1` ) is and example where these subtree operations are needed.
+Moving `folder4` to be a subfolder of `folder1` (and `folder5` to be a subsubfolder of `folder1` ) is an example where these subtree operations are needed.

 The order Corso processes these checks is important.
 For example, reversing the first and second check will result in mistakenly deleting folders that were